2200082/CS220AU-DP-2022/pages/3_existential_risks.md

 ... has long been associated with science fiction, but it's a field that's made significant strides in recent years.
 As with biotechnology, there is great opportunity to improve lives with AI, but if the technology is not developed safely, there is also the chance that someone could accidentally or intentionally unleash an AI system that ultimately causes the elimination of humanity.<br>

 #### Climate change...
 ... is a growing concern that people and governments around the world are trying to address.
 As the global average temperature rises, droughts, floods, extreme storms, and more could become the norm.
 The resulting food, water and housing shortages could trigger economic instabilities and war.
-While climate change itself is unlikely to be an existential risk, the havoc it wreaks could increase the likelihood of nuclear war, pandemics or other catastrophes. <br>
+While climate change itself is unlikely to be an existential risk, the havoc it wreaks could increase the likelihood of nuclear war, pandemics or other catastrophes." <br>

 #### other existential risks:
+I have found many other sources, most of which agree with the Existential Risks just listed. <br>
+The following risks were also mentioned sporadically:
 - Other emerging technologies: forms of geo-engineering and atomic manufacturing
 -	naturally occurring existential threats (asteroids, …)
 -	Engineered pandemics